youngmr290/Australian-Farm-Optimisation-Model/docs/running.rst

 Overview
 ---------
 AFO requires Python to be installed on your device and can be run using any IDLE or through the teminal.
+The model is controlled via the Exp1.py module and exp.xlsx spreadsheet.
+AFO is run from Exp1.py but the trials which are run and the application of any sensitivities are controlled using exp.xlsx.
-To customise the execution you can pass in optional args <experiment number> <processors>
+To customise the execution you can pass in optional args to Exp1.py <experiment number> <processors>
 which control the experiment to be run and the number of processors used.
 If no arguments are passed experiment type 0 will be executed using 1 processor.
 Once the model has been run two output files per trial will have been saved to the pkl folder.
 To generate an excel report run ReportControl.py.
 The execution can also